 Health Forms are vital in making our program safe and of maximum benefit to our campers.
 Prior to the first day of camp, please make sure to update: parent/guardian and emergency contacts, phone numbers, and email addresses, medical/mental/behavioral conditions, medications, and anything else the Health Center staff need to be aware of.
 Counselors and other staff members are informed of health and behavior issues which are directly pertinent to their function.
-Health Forms are printed or carried electronically for off-campus trips in case of emergency.
+Health Forms are printed or accessed electronically for off-campus trips in case of emergency.
 Campers without completed Health Forms cannot participate in our program.

 Our professional Health Center staff tries to address issues to the best of their abilities.
-Some situations require that a camper be sent home, such as fever above 100.3 (or above 99.4 with symptoms), diarrhea, vomiting, communicable diseases, and certain injuries.
+Some situations require that a camper be sent home, such as fever above 99.4, diarrhea, vomiting, symptoms of communicable diseases, and certain injuries.
+Please ensure that your child can be picked up within 30 minutes of being notified.

 Health Center staff will attempt to notify parents immediately of issues they deem to be major medical concern.
 In extreme medical emergencies, the Camp Nurse or designee will call 911.
 For non-life threatening issues, we prefer that parents transport their children to a physician's office or hospital for further medical attention.
-We generally do not call parents regarding minor issues which are easily taken care of and do not significantly affect the camper's day, such as cuts, scrapes, bruises, and insect bites.
-Campers visiting the Health Center will be given a note to take home describing the issue and treatment provided.
+We generally do not notify parents regarding minor issues which are easily taken care of and do not significantly affect the camper's day, such as cuts, scrapes, bruises, and insect bites.
+We will email parents to notify them of non-scheduled medication administration or may call if we feel an injury/illness needs follow-up.